General Course Design Principles

 What is backward design?

-Backward design is a way of designing lesson plans, courses or curricula that ensures learning activities are aligned with objectives.
-It is called backward (or sometimes integrated) design because it works backwards from learning goals through learning objectives and outcomes to lesson plans or learning activities.
+Backward design is a way of designing individual classes, entire courses or departmental curricula that ensures learning activities are aligned with objectives.
+It is called backward (or sometimes integrated) design because it works backwards from (1) broad learning goals and specific learning outcomes to (2) assessment strategies to (3) learning activities.

 The backward design process has three stages, which can be framed as a series of questions:

-1. Learning goals: What should students know or be able to do?
+1. Learning goals: What should students know or be able to do at the end of the course?

 Consider these factors when you create the learning goals: